 AI chatbots have higher value, as they can automate a larger number of questions, require less data for training (per question), and can solve more complicated issues than rule-based chatbots.
 However, the AI bot also has different implications, depending on the use case complexity.

 The given illustration is based on the actual experience of one of our biggest telco clients in the Nordics – Elisa, that shared their ideas in the chatbot case example and compared the first contact resolution rate (FCR) in different project stages.
-From their experience, a basic bot that uses NLP and handles simple requests provides only 4% of the total business value that an AI version can provide in maximum.
-The basic type of AI bot understands the meaning behind the questions, answers simple ones, and sends informational messages – for example, a link to the FAQ section on the website.
-The regular chatbot on the example below illustrates how a basic AI chatbot behaves.
+From their experience, a basic bot that uses natural language processing and handles simple requests provides only 4% of the total business value that an AI version can provide in maximum.

 In contrast, Elisa’s transactional chatbot Annika efficiently handles even very complicated cases and fully resolves them without any human intervention.